sinedied/devto-cli/README.md

 It does 3 things:

-1. Setup a [GitHub Actions workflow](https://github.com/sinedied/publish-devto) to automatically push your updates to dev.to each time a new commit is added to the `master` branch.
+1. Setup a [GitHub Actions workflow](https://github.com/sinedied/publish-devto) to automatically push your updates to dev.to each time a new commit is added to the `main` branch.

 2. Create a `posts` folder with a first article